Back

 As part of advancing our climate pathway, Vonovia has continued its program launched in 2021 to expand electricity generation through photovoltaics in the reporting year.
 The focus remains on ensuring direct utilization of generated electricity within the neighborhood to supply our tenants and operate heat pumps.
 This integration of systems closely aligns with our heat pump initiative and refurbishment program.

-In the 2024 fiscal year, we aim to add an additional 80 MWp in capacity.
 Our long-term objective is to equip all suitable roof spaces in our German portfolio with PV panels by 2050.
 Through our subsidiary energy supply company (VESG), we supply our customers with electricity sourced from renewable energies.
 Communal areas already receive certified green electricity.
 By providing locally generated or certified green energy, we supply approximately 45,000 households with around 50 GWh of affordable electricity, contributing to reduced greenhouse gas emissions.
-As part of this effort, we have entered into a Power Purchase Agreement with RWE Supply & Trading for approximately 18 million kWh, generated by 10 wind turbines, enough to meet the needs of approximately 10,000 households.
-This initiative alone reduces CO₂ emissions by approximately 13,400 metric tons.
+Two power supply contracts (Power Purchase Agreements) have been concluded for approximately 38 million kWh.
+The electricity is generated by a total of 15 wind turbines, avoiding around 28,800 tons of CO₂ equivalents.

 To accelerate and enhance decision-making in specific neighborhood development projects, we employ continuous use of innovative technologies, including a simulation tool that rapidly maps various configurations of complex energy systems and flows within the neighborhood.
 In 2023, we initiated a pilot project to select and implement an energy management system aimed at operationalizing a centralized technical system for efficient operational control, optimization, and flexible marketing of electricity generation from photovoltaics.